In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 This way you can keep an old sail going for a very long time, which otherwise would not be feasible in places like Australia.

-Through the time of the Covid Pandemic, Indonesian visa rules have been subject to much change and huge increase in Price.
+Through the time of the COVID-19 pandemic, Indonesian visa rules have been subject to many changes and huge increases in Prices.

 Furthermore, it has become mandatory to use an Indonesian Sponsor to apply for visas.

-On the 16th of April 2022, new visas and prices were introduced, see list from the Indonesian Immigration office to the right.
+On the 16th of April 2022, new visas and prices were introduced; see the list from the Indonesian Immigration office to the right.

 B211a social visa: Grants you 60 days with 2 x 60-day extensions = 6 months)

-Alternatively you can now apply for a new visa which grants you 180 days, no extensions.
-See list to the right.
+Alternatively, you can now apply for a new visa, which grants you 180 days and no extensions.
+See the list to the right.

 Currently, the only visa not requiring a sponsor is the VOA (visa on arrival) granting you 30 days extendable once, with a total of 60 days.

-The prices shown on the list to the right are the visa tax price and does not include the sponsor’s fee.
+The prices shown on the list to the right are the visa tax price and do not include the sponsor’s fee.

 There are many sponsors in Indonesia, and their prices can vary greatly.

-We will happily share our experience with our agents, just send us an email on blackduckatsea@gmail.com or send us a message on Facebook on BLACK DUCK AT SEA.
+We will happily share our experience with our agents.
+Just send us an email at blackduckatsea@gmail.com or send us a message on Facebook on BLACK DUCK AT SEA.

 Do your research and talk to sailors who are in Indonesia and have firsthand and RECENT experiences.